Cat-sushi/fmatch/README.md

 Actutually, this is just a text matching engine, but not a screening engine against denial lists.
 You might have to join with other propertins of denial lists for practical applications.
+This can be used as a subsystem with local web API or as a dart API.

 ## Features

 - Fuzzy term matching using Levenshtein distance and fuzzy query matching
+- Respects term importance of IDF in fuzzy matching mode
 - Perfect matching mode deactivating fuzzy matching to mitigate false positive
-- Respects term importance of IDF
 - Accepts Latin characters, Chinese characters, Katakana characters, and others
 - Canonicalizes traditioanal and simplified Chinese characters, and others
 - Canonicalizes expression variants of legal entity types such as *Limited* and *Ltd.*